CHBChan/Optimal-solution-to-a-niche-matrix-problem/README.md

-# Finding the last accessed cell of the matrix when traversing in a spiral pattern
+# Finding the last accessed cell of the matrix when traversing in a spiral pattern while skipping alternate cells

 Recently I sent a job application for a Software Engineer position and received an email to take their online assessment shortly afterward.
 I don't think I can tell you which company I applied to, but I was given 90 minutes to solve three technical problems.
 The first two problems were relatively easy so I finished them in around 20 minutes.
 But I thought the third problem I was tasked to solve was rather interesting.